DucDotNet/Template-FE-Angular/README.md

 # Template-Angular

-This is template for angular
+This is template for angular application

 ## 🔧 Technologies